 The dangers of falls from scaffolding and ladders.

-9.02 The boat’s owner will provide a cradle capable of safely holding the boat with four only table blocks with a minimum height of 41cm.
+Cradle: The boat’s owner will provide (or borrow) a BBYC approved cradle capable of holding the boat safely with four table blocks with a minimum height of 41 cm.
 Each block must be a continuous unit (i.e. nailed or glued; not loose pieces of timber).
 The cradle must be well braced and square – i.e. the main bearers parallel.
 The main bearers must be a minimum of 2.8 metres in length and clear of any projections on the underside.

 Packers may only be used for levelling or adjusting the cockpit drainage angle.